ccroberts1/daily-projects/README.md

 # daily-projects
-Container for daily projects for the purpose of practicing skills in the coding bootcamp
+Container for daily projects for skills practice